Adult Vaccination FAQs

 How often do I need to be vaccinated?

-Different vaccines are recommended at different ages throughout adulthood—for instance HPV is given at or before age 26 while shingles is given at age 60 or older.
-Some vaccines require only one dose for most adults (e.g., shingles MMR) while others are a series of vaccines given over a short timespan (e.g., HPV is given as three doses over six months).
+Different vaccines are recommended at different ages throughout adulthood—for instance HPV is given at or before age 26 years while shingles is given at age 60 years or older.
+Some vaccines require only one dose for most adults (e.g., shingles, MMR) while others are a series of vaccines given over a short timespan (e.g., HPV is given as three doses over six months).
 The number of doses and timing of pneumococcal vaccines varies depending on your age and risk factors.
 Influenza and Td/Tdap are given regularly throughout adulthood: you need influenza every year and Td once every 10 years, with Tdap in place of one Td booster.
 The best way to decide exactly what you need and how to get fully immunized is to talk with your doctor or other healthcare professional.

 What do these vaccines cost?

 Out-of-pocket costs for vaccines vary depending on insurance coverage.
 Check with your healthcare professional or clinic, and your health insurance plan to determine your costs.
-For people on Medicare, one pneumococcal vaccine as well as influenza and hepatitis B vaccinations are fully paid for by Medicare Part B if your healthcare professional accepts the Medicare approved payment.
+For people on Medicare, pneumococcal vaccines as well as influenza and hepatitis B vaccinations are fully paid for by Medicare Part B if your healthcare professional accepts the Medicare approved payment.
+Currentely, the recommended pneumococcal vaccines must be given at least one year apart for Medicare reimbursement.
 The shingles vaccine and Td/Tdap are covered under Medicare Part D so costs to individuals will vary based on their particular plan.

 March 2015 ©National Foundation for Infectious Diseases